 A shower might need to have a shorter-length bar.
 That is due to the fact that the 2009 code requires that all accessible showers have shower seats and grab bars are prohibited to expend over shower seats.

-Obstructions include items like paper dispensers and shelves.
+Common obstructions include items like paper dispensers and shelves.
 Frequently they are installed too close to a grab bar.
-Cod requires clearance at a minimum of 12 inches over the grab bar and 1 1/2 inches under them.
+Code requires clearance at a minimum of 12 inches over the grab bar and 1 1/2 inches under them.
 If a bar is installed on a framed wall (instead of a stall partition), then recessed dispensers and shelves are recommended.

 Some problems may be traced back to the framing crew.
 Blocking needs to be installed in the wall to fasten the grab bars to.
 Installers often either put the blocking in the wrong place or don’t think about it until it is too late.
 For both toilet stalls and showers, there is an obvious fix: blocking should be confirmed by the contractor before the cement board or drywall is installed.

-Need a CASp to inspect your bathroom today?
+Need a CASp to inspect your property?
 Feel free to give us a call for a free quote (714) 500-7585 or visit us online adainspectionorangecounty.com